fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 * memory accesses are much more costly than computations when going up the memory hierarchy (_i.e._, external DRAMs and so on).

+However, this brain-inspired approach seems to prove more useful than other ones at the moment, such as spiking network: the distributed memory hierarchy leads to great improvement in processing efficiency, without compromising network performance.

 I can see clusters of NorthPole being stacked in servers to improve inference efficiency (see the OpenAI case).
 It is not an edge computing solution.
 I wish there where more technical details in the paper, since it is very divulgative.
 I am fairly sure that we would have got a different paper if they chose an IEEE journal instead of Science, where hardware is not really common.

+# Acknowledgements

+I would like to thank [Jascha Achterberg](https://www.jachterberg.com) for reviewing this blog post and the super-useful discussion about the brain-inspired traits of NorthPole: he convinced me that the way in which the authors claim biology inspiration actually proves useful (_e.g._, distributed memory hierarchy), differently from other approaches that severly compromise performance (_e.g._, accuracy), with negligible efficiency improvements.

 # Bibliography